Planning your trip for pheasant hunting in South Dakota – otherwise known as the pheasant capital of the United States.

 Our next stop took us to DL Fest, which is the annual gathering of Deutsch Langhaar enthusiasts in South Dakota for a weekend of club business and pheasant hunting.
 Here we were introduced to the concept of a driven hunt, which was completely unlike anything we’d ever experienced or witnessed.
 Lines of dogs and handlers pushed through the fields, one entire section at a time, and blockers were strategically placed to prevent birds from escaping.
 We worked methodically, moving in a large square pattern through the fields.
 For the first half mile, I wondered what exactly was the point of this exercise.
 The last 100 yards answered my question, though, when birds erupted out of the field like popcorn.
 It was simply mind blowing.
 If dogs get a dopamine spike on bird scent, then my pup was practically comatose with the rush.
 What a difference a little strategy makes.

-As we headed back west with a cooler full of birds and memories to last a lifetime, we discussed the lessons we’d learned and how we’d approach our next South Dakota pheasant hunt differently.
+As we headed back west with a cooler full of birds and memories to last a lifetime, we discussed the lessons we’d learned and how we’d approach our next South Dakota ring-necked pheasant hunt differently.
 South Dakota may be the nation’s pheasant capital, but that doesn’t mean you can get by without some careful planning and strategy.

 Planning for a South Dakota Pheasant Trip